Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 And letting oxidation run for longer than three hours may sour the tea leaves.

 Don’t be afraid to experiment here.
 For example, you can split a batch of leaves into one sample with two hours of oxidation and another with three.
-If there’s no meaningful difference, you can go with the shorter treatment and move sooner to the final step, tea drying.
+If there’s no meaningful difference, then in the future you can go with the shorter treatment and move sooner to the final step, tea drying.

 Step 5: Drying Tea Leaves for Black Tea

-One goal of drying black tea is to preserve the roasted, sweet, and warm flavors of tea oxidation.
+One goal of drying black tea is to preserve the roasted, sweet, and warm flavors that arose during oxidation.

 First, by heating the leaves to the optimum drying temperature, you remove water that would otherwise prolong oxidation.
 Heating also breaks down oxidases that were crucial in the previous tea processing steps but not desirable during drying or later on in storage.